wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-temporal-tables.md

 <properties
-   pageTitle="Introdução às Tabelas Temporais no Banco de Dados SQL do Azure | Microsoft Azure" description="Saiba como começar a usar as Tabelas Temporais no Banco de Dados SQL do Azure." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Getting Started with Temporal Tables in Azure SQL Database | Microsoft Azure" description="Learn how to get started with using Temporal Tables in Azure SQL Database." services="sql-database" documentationCenter="" authors="CarlRabeler"